 News and Insights

-Demanding evidence of better outcomes and lower costs, private payers will also expand direct purchasing of devices, value-based contracting and reference pricing.
+Demanding evidence of better outcomes and lower costs, private payers will continue to expand value-based contracting, reference pricing, and direct purchasing of devices.
 Consumers will get more involved in choosing diagnostic tests as they also shop for lower cost, higher quality procedures.
-Employers seeking to reduce surgical and procedure costs will push providers for more direct contracting and bundled prices, impacting medical device makers.
+Employers and payers will look for ways to accelerate the migration of care to outpatient clinics as a path to lower costs and improved outcomes, creating new opportunities for innovative medical device makers.

 Given this outlook, what’s next?
 We recommend these key action steps:

 - Craft compelling databased economic & clinical value propositions that resonate with key stakeholders

 - Innovate new products/services for select markets and use across the care continuum, including health at home

 - Recruit, train talent to engage executive decision makers